-The Boeing Company The Bullitt Foundation and others
+The Boeing Company

+The Bullitt Foundation

+and others

-Vulcan, Inc. The Seattle Times BP Cherry Point Refinery Weye Washington State Department of Ecology www.imagine.wsu.edu by E. Kirsten Peters :: Chemists around the world are looking to the plant kingdom for ideas about harvesting the energy of sunlight.
+Vulcan, Inc. The Seattle Times

+BP Cherry Point Refinery Weyerhaeuser Washington State Department of Ecology by E. Kirsten Peters:: Chemists around the world are looking to the plant kingdom for ideas about harvesting the energy of sunlight.
 Plants, after all, have been making a living exploiting sunbeams for almost four billion years.
 And part of what plants accomplish each day creates a tiny flow of electrons-a form of electricity.